oxfun-github/oxfun-exchange-docs/source/includes/_v2_introduction.md

 * a WebSocket API
 * a REST API

-Using these interfaces it is possible to place both authenticated and unauthenticated API commands for public and prvate commands respectively.
+Using these interfaces it is possible to place both authenticated and unauthenticated API commands for public and private commands respectively.

 To get started please register for a TEST account at `https://stg.opnx.com/register`